Fix your organization’s toxic culture

 - Repeated nitpicking of pull requests, proposed changes, project designs, etc., often in a back-and-forth manner.
 This behavior wastes time and energy and is often targeted against specific people or teams, either as a way to exert control, a stalling tactic, or a way to undermine others.

 - Always throwing blame on another person or team, even in a supposedly “blameless” culture.
-This behavior may stem from an underlying absence of psychological safety in the organization’s culture, or the blame-throwing could just be a bad actor.
+This behavior may stem from an underlying absence of psychological safety in the organization’s culture, or the blame-thrower could just be a bad actor.

 - Shutting down opinions.
 Sure, management says everyone’s voice matters.
 But if they never seem to act on the suggestions or recommendations of any but a handful of people, or worse, allow those elect few to shut others down, that message is bullshit.